Sustainability

 Sustainable development is about taking the three priorities of the economy, society and the environment and finding ways of balancing these to produce the results that will benefit most people.

-One of the ways in which ATAG works to raise awareness of sustainable development and aviation’s role is via a publication issued every two years entitled Aviation: Benefits Beyond Borders.
+Another way in which ATAG works to raise awareness of sustainable development and aviation’s role is via a publication issued every two years entitled Aviation: Benefits Beyond Borders.
 The report sets out the ways in which aviation contributes to the economy, jobs and lives of millions of people around the world and how it is addressing its environmental impacts.